What is an internship?

 Compared to unpaid internship opportunities, paid internships generate:

 - A steadier flow of talented interns who may become your future employees

-If you are considering hosting unpaid interns, note that the standards for unpaid internships are dictated by the US Department of Labor, and are outlined in the document entitled Fact Sheet #71.
-Interns must be paid minimum wage unless the intern is determined to be the “primary beneficiary” of the intern-employer relationship.
+The standards for intern pay are dictated by the US Department of Labor, and outlined Fact Sheet #71 - which states that interns must be paid minimum wage unless the intern is determined to be the “primary beneficiary” of the intern-employer relationship.
 If you have questions about the Department of Labor’s guidance, we recommend that you consult with your attorney.

-If you have an unpaid internship program, you might consider offering other incentives to increase your applicant pool and provide support, such as a stipend (a fixed sum of money paid periodically to defray costs of housing, food, and transportation), specific skill training, networking or mentorship opportunities, or other vouchers/benefits (e.g. meals in the company cafeteria, bus passes, company gym memberships, etc.).
+If you are unable to pay your interns, you might consider offering other incentives to increase your applicant pool and provide support.
+For example: a stipend (a fixed sum of money paid periodically to defray costs of housing, food, and transportation), specific skill training, networking or mentorship opportunities, or other vouchers/benefits (e.g. meals in the company cafeteria, bus passes, company gym memberships).